Analysis of DNA for Casey lines

 Non Paternity Events vs. Overlapping Haplotypes

-Non paternity events are bound to happen as young adults can die permaturely (adoption) or can have temporary biological relationships that do not result in formal legal relationships.
+Non paternity events are bound to happen as young adults can die permaturely (adoption) or can have temporary biological relationships that do not result in long lasting formal legal relationships.
 There are lot of variations of these issues that can have many different results.
 For instance, even adoptions can really lead us astray as it is pretty common for the extended family (same surname) to adopt children of cousins and nephews of young adults who die prematurely or are not able to take on the responsibility of child raising.
 These closely related adoptions could be very difficult to sort out.
 Non paternity events can happen is two directions as well.
 Casey boys can be adopted by non-Casey families (other surnames now truly have Casey DNA being passed down via Y chromosones).
 Also, non-Casey boys are also adopted in the Casey lines and we can get some pretty diverse DNA being introduced into the Casey surname pool (when in reality their DNA biologically belongs to another surname).
 This really allows two versions of genealogical ancestry to emerge (familial and biological - both are important).
 If a male infant was adopted and raised by a Casey family, the Casey environmental influence on this child could be stronger than the biological influence due to DNA.
 Reseaching two different ancestral trees will become more common with the aid of DNA documentation.

 I think that the documentation covering overlapping haplotypes is not widely understood to date and has been avoided as it is difficult to understand (and prove with accuracy).
 With only 37 and 67 markers available and most markers with only four or five common variations each, you just do not have enough markers to avoid distantly related individuals randomly mutating back across between various lines (both with the same surname or different surnames).
-For the SC & TN Casey lines, these Casey lines appears to have unique haplotypes which puts a DNA fingerprint associated with these lines (until new submissions prove otherwise).
+For the SC Casey cluster, these Casey lines appears to have unique haplotypes which puts a DNA fingerprint associated with these lines (until new submissions prove otherwise).
 However, some Casey lines clearly have much closer matches to other surnames which could be NPE events of other surnames (most likely scenario).
 Some may have changed their surname to Casey for various reasons and some may have not been related when our ancestors first started using surnames.
 Who gets to lay claim the Casey surname - none of course.
 Unfortunately, clusters with lots of Casey descendants could bias us to believe that one group may try to claim the Casey surname over others (we should avoid this bias at all costs).
 I really am warming up to the idea that we now should sort out our various Casey lines into many different genetic buckets.
 We already have done this with our paper research by sorting out various Casey lines by geography.
 I have known for some time that my focus should only be on Casey lines that have ties to SC and TN and DNA has proven this to be the correct strategy.
 Actually, I have given up hope on SC lines and DNA has significantly revived my interest in these lines.

 The surname Casey originated from the Gaelic name "O'Cathasaigh" around 1,000 years ago.
 The original of the name was "dart-armed chief in battle" which implies our ancestors were probably soldiers.
 After the Anglo-Norman invasion, the name was "anglicized" to O'Casey and by the 1300's it was further "anglicized" to its present form of Casey.
 During the introduction of surnames, life was very brutal with constant warfare between neighboring clans.
 These clans became larger and larger in order to survive.
 These conflicts left many orphan sons who adopted and raised by others on both sides.
 Other clan members would regularly adopt the young sons of fallen comrades and these sons may have taken on new surnames if they were very young.
 When large conflicts resulted in expanded control by one side, other clans adopted orphan children of the defeated side.
 Also, there was many orphans left because of widespread outbreaks of diseases and food shortages.
 Potato blight outbreaks caused severe food shortages and starvation for many Irish families.
-Even in these turbulent times, diseases and accidents resulted in the need to adopt orphaned sons and probably introduced many DNA varieties to the Casey surname.
+In these turbulent times, diseases and accidents resulted in the need to adopt orphaned sons and probably introduced many DNA varieties to the Casey surname.

 Call for better documentation